-The above telemedicine timeline shows France started its telehealth journey in 2014 and kept evolving over the past years.
+This timeline shows the country started its health innovation journey in 2014 and kept evolving over the following years.

 L’Assurance de Maladie, the French Health Insurance organisation, sees telemedicine as a way to improve overall healthcare and to make it more accessible to all French citizens.

-The National Health Insurance acknowledges that teleconsultations offer several benefits, such as:
+The national Health Insurance acknowledges that teleconsultations offers several benefits, such as:

 - People living in remote areas get easier access to specialised healthcare professionals